avishkarsaha/tutorials/layernorm_cuda/layernorm-tutorial.md

    - Each thread reads from global memory exactly once
    - Value stays in ultra-fast register for reuse
-   - No need to store intermediate x_centered in memory
+   - No need to store intermediate variable `x_centered` in memory

 2. **Thread Collaboration Challenge**